abpio/abp-commercial-docs/en/migrating-from-open-source.md

 + using Volo.Abp.OpenIddict.Pro.Web.Menus;
 ```

-Then, update the `ConfigureMainMenuAsync` method in this file as follows:
+Then, we can update the `ConfigureMainMenuAsync` method in this file to specify the order of the menu items:

 ```csharp
 private Task ConfigureMainMenuAsync(MenuConfigurationContext context)